HERE FOR YOU

 WEEE RECYCLING AND THE CIRCULAR ECONOMY

 In this modern age, technology rules the world.
-We’re all glued to our smartphones, most people work from a laptop and spend their evenings in front of the TVs, yet, the lifecycle of electrical equipment is only getting shorter.
+We’re all glued to our smartphones and most people work from a laptop and spend their evenings in front of the TVs, yet, the lifecycle of electrical equipment is only getting shorter.
 We regularly upgrade these phones and opt for larger TVs, but what exactly happens to our old products?

 WEEE RECYCLING STATISTICS